Factom-Asset-Tokens/fatd/README.md

   commands.

 #### How To Build
-Ensure that Go Modules are enables by cloning this project *outside* of your `GOPATH`.
+Ensure that Go Modules are enabled by cloning this project *outside* of your `GOPATH`.

 ```bash
 $ git clone https://github.com/Factom-Asset-Tokens/fatd.git
 $ cd fatd